Particle method for the numerical simulation of the path-dependent McKean-Vlasov equation: Introduction

-Certainly, in our definition of the path-dependent McKean-Vlasov equation, the measure argument $\mu_{\cdot \wedge t}$ made from the marginal distributions can be considered as a special case of the dependency on $\mathcal{L}(X_{\cdot \wedge t})$.
-The well-posedness of \eqref{eq:path-dependent_McKean}, given in Theorem \ref{exisuniq} has been obtained by Djete-Possama\"i-Tan \cite{Djete_2022}.
-We still include a proof in order to make this paper self-contained.
-We emphasize nevertheless several advantages of our setting \eqref{eq:path-dependent_McKean}: \begin{enumerate} \item [(i)] from the theoretical perspective, Lacker \cite{Lacker_2018} studied the propagation of chaos of \eqref{eq:path_dep_2} in total variation distance by means of a Girsanov transform.
-This work is close to ours, since it focuses on the particle system associated to \eqref{eq:path_dep_2} and its convergence rather than on the limit equation \eqref{eq:path_dep_2}.
-In contrast with \cite{Lacker_2018}, our diffusion coefficient $\sigma$ is allowed to depend on the measure argument, a case which can not be treated via Girsanov argument.
-Also, our propagation of chaos result is given in Wasserstein distance; \item [(ii)] our measure arguments are taken in $\mathcal{C}([0,T], \calP_p(\R^d))$ instead of $\calP_p\big( \mathcal{C}([0,T], \R^d) \big)$.
-This framework constitutes a trade-off between the theoretical aspects, the numerical perspectives and the applications.
-Indeed, our setting can be simulated more easily and with more precision in general, and, concerning applications, some path-dependent McKean-Vlasov equations, fitting \eqref{eq:path-dependent_McKean}, can also be found in the recent work on the 2d parabolic-parabolic Keller-Segel equation of Toma{\v{s}}evi{\'{c}} and Fournier-Toma{\v{s}}evi{\'{c}} \cite[Equation (1.2)]{Tomasevic_2021} \cite{Fournier_2022}. \end{enumerate}
+Certainly, in the path-dependent McKean-Vlasov equation \eqref{eq:path-dependent_McKean}, the measure argument $\mu_{\cdot \wedge t}$ made from the marginal distributions taken in $\mathcal{C}([0,T], \calP_p(\R^d))$ instead of $\calP_p\big( \mathcal{C}([0,T], \R^d) \big)$ can be considered as a special case of the dependency on $\mathcal{L}(X_{\cdot \wedge t})$.
+Nevertheless, this framework constitutes a trade-off between the theoretical aspects, the numerical perspectives and the applications.
+Indeed, our setting can be simulated more easily and with an explicit convergence rate.
+The potential adaptation of our strategy to \eqref{eq:path_dep_2} remains unclear, in particular due to our use of the interpolator, and is left as an open problem.
+Regarding applications, some path-dependent McKean-Vlasov equations, fitting \eqref{eq:path-dependent_McKean}, can also be found in the recent work on the 2d parabolic-parabolic Keller-Segel equation, see Toma{\v{s}}evi{\'{c}} and Fournier-Toma{\v{s}}evi{\'{c}} \cite[Equation (1.2)]{Tomasevic_2021} \cite{Fournier_2023b}.
+The path-dependent framework has also been recently applied to quantitative finance, see \cite{guyon2023volatility} for a discussion on the volatility modelling.
+In Section 2, we present theoretically and through numerical results a path-dependent model for neural masses in the visual cortex: there, the path-dependency allows one to take into account potentiation effects.

-We present the regularized equation from \cite{Fournier_2022, Tomasevic_2021} as an application, as well as a system, generalized from \cite{Faugeras2009}, corresponding to the microscopic dynamics of some neural mass model for the visual cortex and its mean-field limit.
-In the latter, a delay between the emission and the reception of the signals and a modulation of the exchanges with time create the path-dependency.
-The inclusion of this latter modulation is important from the modeling point of view, as it opens the possibility to tune in intrinsic excitability into the model.